KumarAditya10/Spotify_Clone/README.md

 # First Project

-This is my first project Spotify Clone using HTML and CSS.
+This is my first ui project Spotify Clone using HTML and CSS.